 Get New York Theatre Tickets

 Catch a spectacular theatre production live before it sells out when you get Broadway tickets from TicketSmarter today.
 If you’re not sure what to see in the Big Apple, check out our top 10 picks of 2023 Broadway debuts.
+You can also browse the full Broadway shows hub to compare dates, venues, and prices in one place.
 If you’re visiting NYC, our HotelPlanner has exclusive TicketSmarter travel deals.